The Saint of Bazidpur

 Born into privilege, destined for purpose

 Born around 1830 AD in the Gaya district of Bengal (now Bihar), Zahoor Ali was the only son of Noor Ali — the Diwan (Finance Minister) of the Choubiis Pargana region under British India.
-His father administered the very territories seized by Robert Clive after the Battle of Plassey in 1757.

 Tall, strong, and perceptive, Zahoor Ali grew up in an environment of abundant resources and high responsibility.
 His upbringing encompassed religious education, military training, horsemanship, falconry, and wrestling — the full breadth of a noble household's tradition.